dimitri-voytan/dimitri-voytan.github.io/_posts/2025-05-26-fno-seismic.md

 In this post I'm focusing primarily on seismic wave propogation problems, but the results *probably* extend to other linear PDEs of similar complexity.
 It would be straightforward to extend the code for that purpose.

-## Background: Solving Wave Equations
+## Background, Solving Wave Equations

 Seismic wave simulations solve PDEs that model how waves travel through the Earth.
 One classic example is the 3D acoustic wave equation: